Back to Stories

 Another entity, Montanans for Gallatin Wilderness, want 230,000 acres protected while the Sierra Club is calling for 164,500 acres to become wilderness.

 Ground zero in the disagreement is how to protect a a breathtaking sweep of the Gallatins known as the 151,000-acre Hyalite-Buffalo Horn-Porcupine Wilderness Study Area coming under increasing pressure from user groups in the nearby resort town of Big Sky on the west side of the mountains.
+Given how elk populations near ski resort towns in Colorado have been negatively affected by rising human use, is it wise to promote more industrial-strength recreation in the Buffalo Horn and Porcupine drainages across US Highway 191 from Big Sky?

 During the 1990s, Congressional legislation achieved consolidation of public land ownership and eliminated “checkerboarded” private holdings being targeted for industrial logging and real estate development.
 The intention of conservationists who successfully worked toward that end say the primary objective was to get the Buffalo Horn-Porcupine protected as wilderness.